Take the FIRST Tech Challenge!

 There will be events across Michigan.
 Events are posted on the EVENTS site page and the FIRST HQ website.

-Each team must participate in at least one FIRST in Michigan official event.
+Each team must participate in at least one FIRST in Michigan FTC official event.
 Teams will have an opportunity to compete in more than one event.
 Possible event types:

 For FIRST in Michigan, the event fee comprises the budget for the event.
 The event fee for Qualifiers and League Tournaments is $100 per event and is remitted to the event host usually at event check-in.
 Payment by cash or check is generally accepted.
 The Michigan FIRST Tech Challenge State Championship event fee is $200 and is remitted to FIRST in Michigan.